 The holidays are expensive enough already.
 Here's several holiday events where you can enjoy some holiday cheer and get into the festive spirit for free.

 An annual holiday tradition in Minneapolis.
-The Holidazzle Parade starts on November 23, and there is a parade every Thursday, Friday, Saturday and Sunday evening until December 23.
+The Holidazzle Parade season starts on November 29, and there is a parade every Friday and Saturday evening until December 21.
 The parade is on Nicollet Mall in downtown Minneapolis, and starts at 6.30 p.m.

 The parade is truly dazzling, with thousands upon thousands of lights on floats, vehicles, marchers, dancers and more.
 Brave the cold and windchill to see the show, or get there early and snag a spot in a skyway above Nicollet Mall.